German Beginners Levels 1, 2 & 3

 - German culture

 The Beginners Level 1 course will consist of a one hour weekly class run over 10 weeks.
-The next course is due to start 18th September 2018, subject to demand!
+The next course is due to start 17th January 2019, subject to demand!
 The fees for these courses are outlined in the Fee Schedule.
+It is important to not the course fees for Beginners 1 include all course materials.
+However, for Beginners 2 & 3 there is a course book; “Themen Aktuell 1, Kursbuch” (& workbook; “Themen Aktuell 1, Arbeitsbuch”) [Editor: Hueber): both of which are not included in the course fees.

 *Timetable subject to change